 - 4. International students whose native language is not English must demonstrate their proficiency in English.
-Please refer to page 14 for information on acceptable English proficiency tests and test score requirements. - 5.
+Please refer to page 15 for information on acceptable English proficiency tests and test score requirements. - 5.
 A one- or two paragraph statement of objectives and expectations in enrolling in the program.
 This statement should be submitted along with the Application for Admission to the program. - 6.
 Students will be admitted for entrance only in the fall term.
-(All application materials, as specified above, should be in the Graduate Office by March 1 preceding the fall term in which the student wishes to begin study.)
+(All application materials, as specified above, should be in the Office of Student Services and Advising by March 1 preceding the fall term in which the student wishes to begin study.)